jonphillips83/FLASK-REACT_SQL/readme.md

 flask shell
 db.create_all()

-cd flask app - flask run - runs on localhost:5000 cd into frontend - npm run dev - runs on localhost:3000
+cd into flask app - flask run - runs on localhost:5000 cd into frontend - npm run dev - runs on localhost:3000

 Create-React-App sucks.
 Used Vite to build react app instead.